kartonfarkas/api_docs/source/suite/overview/api_demo.rst

 The API Demo Page
 =================

-API Demo Page: Experiment Before You Code!
+API Demo Page: Experiment before You Code!
 ------------------------------------------

-We offer all our customers an API-demo page, which is a graphical user interface to experiment with API requests, their parameters and also see the responses.
+We offer an API-demo page for our customers, which is a graphical user interface to experiment with API requests and their parameters.
+The responses are displayed.
 The URL of the API demo page is: <the URL of the Suite environment you use>/api-demo/

  * Example: if your account is on Suite 5,  the URL is https://suite5.emarsys.net/api-demo